danidiaz/streaming-eversion/README.md

 tied to a particular type of source because data is fed externally.
 And foldl folds have very useful Applicative and Comonad instances.

-Also, sometimes, a library will only offer a push-based interface.
+Also, sometimes a library will only offer a push-based interface.

 Wouldn't it be nice if you could adapt already existing pull-based operations to work on push-based consumers?
 For example, using a decoding function from